One of those year-in-review quizzes from Jaquandor.

 What kept you sane?

-Writing; singing; listening to music; learning new stuff; and then I suddenly realized that the question ASSUMES that I AM sane, which may or may not be the case.
+Music: singing, listening; learning new stuff.
+As previously noted, the question ASSUMES that I AM sane, which may or may not be the case.

 Which celebrity/public figure did you fancy the most?